Branch No. 5

 1 BEN or EBEN (1) LATTA

-Nearly all the following was given me by Samuel Rankin Latta of Dyersburg, Tenn.
+Nearly all the following was given me (Robert Latta) by Samuel Rankin Latta of Dyersburg, Tenn.
 It was taken from an old family Bible (1903) in his possession and has been a family possession for several generations.
 It was presented in London, England in 1602 of the Geneva translation and known as the "Breeches" Bible.
 John Gilchrist Latta says: "At the top of the page the name of Thomas Sandie is written.
 He was a relative of the family and from whom the book was probably handed down.
-The paper is the book is decaying and one of the dates is not perfect.
+The paper is the book is decaying and one of the dates are not perfect.
 I cannot be sure of my great grandfather's name.
 The initial letter is "E, but I cannot determine the remainder of the name."
 It may be Ephraim or it may be Eben as he named one of his sons Eben.
-Wife may have been Mary Neeley.
-Children:

 Children: